F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Finite-Sampling Bias in Group-Relative RLVR

 Recent work offers seemingly conflicting guidance on group size in RLVR: very small groups ($N=2$) can match larger ones efficiently~\citep{it_takes_2}, moderate sizes improve pass@1 while sharpening the distribution~\citep{rewarding_unlikely}, and large groups stabilize learning~\citep{brorl}.
-We develop a theoretical framework that reconciles these findings.
+These recommendations can be understood by analyzing RLVR at the level where group-relative sampling acts directly: a finite set of rollouts for a prompt.
+We study two complementary consequences of this finite sampling.
+First, for a fixed prompt, an update may be active while omitting a low-mass correct region.
+Second, given the sampled set, local redistribution can move probability away from unsampled correct outcomes.
+Together, these quantities describe how finite groups can improve accuracy while narrowing coverage.